jorritfolmer/TA-dmarc/README.md

 Additional requirements:

 * Splunk heavy forwarder instance: Because of Python dependencies Splunk Universal Forwarder is not supported
 * KVstore: used for checkpointing mails-seen-on-IMAP.
-KVstore is enabled by default on Splunk instances,
+KVstore is enabled by default on Splunk instances.

 ## Install the TA-dmarc add-on for Splunk